rsyslog/rsyslog/source/configuration/modules/omfile.rst

    Omfile has the capability to write output using a buffered writer.
    Disk writes are only done when the buffer is full.
 So if an error happens during that write, data is potentially lost.
-In cases where this is unacceptable, set FlushOnTXEnd to on.
+Bear in mind that the buffer may become full only after several hours or a rsyslog shutdown (however a buffer flush can still be forced by sending rsyslogd a HUP signal).
+In cases where this is unacceptable, set FlushOnTXEnd to "on".
 Then, data is written at the end of each transaction (for pre-v5 this means after each log message) and the usual error recovery thus can handle write errors without data loss.
-Note that this option severely reduces the effect of zip compression and should be switched to off for that use case.
+   Note that this option severely reduces the effect of zip compression and should be switched to "off" for that use case.
-   Note that the default -on- is primarily an aid to preserve the traditional syslogd behaviour.
+   Also note that the default -on- is primarily an aid to preserve the traditional syslogd behaviour.

 .. function::  ioBufferSize [size]